jeremyhahn/go-trusted-platform/README.md

 Copy the [config file](configs/platform/config.dev.yaml) to the root of the project directory where you will run the `trusted-platform` binary.
 Edit the configuration file according to your environment and requirements.

-Use [tpm2_getekcertificate](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_getekcertificate.1.md) to dump your TPM Endorsement Key to the project directory where you will run the `trusted-platform` binary.
-Follow the example and use the ECcert.bin file name, or edit the config file to match the custom name you choose for your EK certificate in the TPM section of the config.
+Use [tpm2_getekcertificate](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_getekcertificate.1.md) to dump your TPM Endorsement Key x509 certificate to the project directory where you will run the `trusted-platform` binary.
+Follow the example and use the ECcert.bin file name, or edit the config file to match the custom name you choose for your EK certificate in the TPM section of the platform configuration file.

 Start the embedded web services: